wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Stay Informed on Social Media

+<a target="_blank" href="https://www.reddit.com/r/salesforce/">reddit.com/r/salesforce/</a> subreddit is very active.

+<a target="_blank" href="https://discordapp.com/invite/S4HhsyG">Salesforce Study Group on Discord mobile app</a>.

 <a name="Podcasts"></a>

 ### Podcasts

 PROTIP: Drive a lot?
+Take public transportation?
 Listen to voice-only podcasts while commuting:

    * <a target="_blank" href="https://salesforce.com/marketingcloudcast/">The Marketing Cloudcast</a> has 99+ episodes since Oct.
 2016 <a target="_blank" href="https://play.google.com/music/listen?u=0#/ps/I6pcs6jawpetsbyhp5qaf42ahmy">
    on Google Play</a>.
 It "offers key marketing campaign tactics, popular trends, interviews with marketing leaders, and relevant insights — such as social media stats and data management strategies in marketing today.
 Hosts Megan Collins ( @CollinsMeMegan) and Tina Rozul (@crozul) dive into topics such as performance on individual marketing channels, marketing career advice, the future of marketing, and beyond.